YashParmar27/CLIP-ObjectDetection/README.md

 3. Live Camera

 A real-time webcam inference view where the uploaded models are used to draw inference.
-There is also an option to enter text prompts to make predictions on the live framwes.
+There is also an option to enter text prompts to make predictions on the live frames.